chvolow24/jackdaw/README.md

 <kbd>C-k</kbd> : **Toggle drag clips**<br>

-If clip dragging is enabled, an indiciation will appear in the status bar at the bottom of the screen indicating how many clips are currently grabbed.
+If clip dragging is enabled, an indication will appear in the status bar at the bottom of the screen indicating how many clips are currently grabbed.

 <img src="assets/readme_imgs/drag_clips.gif" width="60%" />